anooruddh/devops/SREreadme.md

 Automation is an important part of the site reliability engineer’s role.
 If they are dealing with a problem repeatedly then they will automate a solution.
 This also helps ensure that operations work remains at half of their workload.

 Maintaining the balance between operations and development work is a key component of SRE.

+SRE is different because it relies on site reliability engineers within the development team who also have an operations background to remove communication and workflow problems.